 Where in the World Is Harran From "Dying Light"?

-Many want to know and Techland is remaining tightlipped about the fictional locations whereabouts, preferring to keep it an ambiguous it could be anywhere city.
-Even on the promotional Harran City website there is not even the slightest bit of information hinting at the cities location.
+Many want to know, and Techland is remaining tightlipped about the real-world whereabouts of the fictional location, preferring to keep it ambiguous.
+Even on the promotional Harran City website, there is not even the slightest bit of information hinting at the city's location.
 Hope is not lost though, as there are clues throughout the game and early development that point to the city's location: Brazil.

 A theory has been going around the internet recently—people are claiming the that Harran is based in Turkey.
 This misconception comes from people missing the "This is a work of fiction, any correlation to anything in the real world is purely coincidental" disclaimer at the beginning of the game, along with brief Google searches yielding the city of Harran, Turkey.

 There are several problems that arise with this theory, the largest being that Harran, Turkey, is a landlocked town in the middle of a Mesopotamia, a desert.
 Moreover, nothing about Harran, Turkey, remotely fits Dying Light's Harran.
 Its culture, people, and architecture do not resemble what is present in the game.
 When this is discussed on Reddit, people from Turkey say the city looks nothing like anything in Turkey.

 The Argument for Rio de Janeiro

 Where, then, is the city?
 Our first clue comes from the early development of the game where it was announced to be set in South America, but of course, things change as development goes on, so do we have any evidence that this remained true up until launch?
 A close comparison of Rio de Janeiro to the city of Hannan both in topography and appearance bears remarkable similarities.